Trainings in Person-Centered, Trauma-Informed Care

-The training tools were created by subgrantees of The JFNA Center on Holocaust Survivor Care and Institute on Aging and Trauma to explain to social service providers, family caregivers, medical professionals, and/or home health aides how to provide person-centered, trauma-informed care to older adults with a history of trauma.
+The training tools below were created by subgrantees of The Center to educate social service providers, family caregivers, medical professionals, and/or home health aides in PCTI care.
 Federal and philanthropic funds were used to produce these training tools.

-JFNA does not endorse any of these training tools and is not responsible for the accuracy, errors, or omissions in the content of information.
-Views expressed in any training are the views of the authors individually and do not necessarily reflect the view of JFNA.
-Information appearing on this site may only be reproduced and used with credit being given to the source.
+Jewish Federations do not endorse any of these training tools and are not responsible for the accuracy, errors, or omissions in the content .
+Views expressed in any training are the views of the authors individually and do not necessarily reflect the views of Jewish Federations.
+Information appearing on this site may only be reproduced and used with credit given to the source.

 Resources for Health Care Professionals and Other Caregivers Supporting Holocaust Survivors and Their Family Caregivers